LGBTQ

 Many people find that a good first stage is to talk to a friend or adult that you trust (for example: teacher, school health nurse, youth worker, sports coach).

 You can also get in contact with LGBTQ+ youth groups.
-There are several in Oxfordshire which offer support and also run fun drop-in sessions.
+There are several in Oxfordshire which offer support and also run fun drop-in sessions and projects.

 Take Action:

 Topaz is an LGBTQI+ youth group which runs in Oxfordshire.
-It runs all over the county, linked to different youth groups, and supports young people who are lesbian, gay, bisexual, trans, unsure or questioning.
-Find out more about Topaz here.
-Link up with Topaz on Facebook at www.facebook.com/TopazOxfordshire or by emailing topaz@ark-t.org to find out more, ask for support, and arrange to go to a meeting.
+You can link up with Topaz on Facebook at www.facebook.com/TopazOxfordshire to find out more, ask for support, and arrange to go to a meeting.

-My Normal is an LGBTQI+ youth group which runs once a month in East Oxford.
+My Normal is an LGBTQI+ youth group and arts project.
 Email: MyNormalOxford@gmail.com or visit their Facebook page for more info.

 Oxford Pride holds an annual Parade and Festival in May/June with events throughout the year, and have lots of opportunities to get involved for all ages.